chasebrowndev/rthemes/README.md

 | `waybar.jsonc` | Waybar layout config |
 | `wallpaper.jpg` (or `.png`, `.webp`) | Wallpaper image |

 All files are optional — only present ones will be applied.
+(All are intended, errors may occure, I haven't tested without all of them.)

 User themes in `~/.config/themes/` take priority over installed themes, so you can override any bundled theme by creating a folder with the same name.